KevinMGranger/caser/README.md

 Usage: `caser CASE term [terms]`

-Where `CASE` is one of pascal, camel, or snake.
+Where `CASE` is one of pascal, camel, snake, or sentence.

 For reference:

 ThisIsPascalCase
 thisIsCamelCase
 this_is_snake_case
+This is sentence case.
+It starts with a capital after each sentence-ending punctuation mark.

 Terms are converted and printed one per line.